The Rise of the Roman Legion Organization and Tactics: A Study of Military Innovation and Strategy

 How were new recruits integrated and trained within the Roman legion system?

-New recruits underwent rigorous training.
+New recruits underwent intensive training.

 What innovative siege warfare techniques did the Romans use during their campaigns?

-They utilized siege towers, battering rams, and mobile scaffolding.
+The Romans developed several groundbreaking siege techniques, employing siege towers, battering rams, and mobile scaffolding.